 - Students are separated from their belongings, including smart watches

 - If a student is witnessed using unauthorized material or breaking any other established procedures, an incident form will be completed and sent to the faculty member to determine the consequences

 Students with extended test time eligibility are still able to receive their extended time for Moodle tests.

 - Extended time for individual students can be added directly in Moodle by setting a user override.

-- For assistance, visit this Knowledgebase article from the Academic Technology Center (ATC) Faculty Support page.
+- For assistance, see the Knowledgebase article on the Academic Technology Center (ATC) Faculty Support webpage.
 Contact ATC at x3377 for assistance.